Travel guide

 How to get around

-As far as air travel is concerned, the distances are so short in Belgium that this mode of transport is unsuitable.
-But apart from flying, the main transport modes are easily accessible: train, coach, car and bicycle.
-In large cities, the transport network is so developed that the car is not of much interest
+As far as air travel is concerned, the distances are so short in Belgium that this mode of transport is not suitable.
+But apart from air travel, the main means of transport are easily accessible: train, bus, car and bicycle.
+In the big cities, the transport network is so developed that the car is not of much interest.

 Featured articles Belgium